How are schools using digital technology in the classroom?

 Creativity can be restricted however, when it is limited to working within the confines of an app, where someone else has been the creator.
 Considering whether children are producing or consuming, and whether the technology is adding to above and beyond what could be achieved without it, are important considerations.

-An interesting topic in education is sharing.
 Digital technology can allow new experiences in sharing, and sharing can potentially involve class to class communication with a school across the globe, in real time.
 Sharing learning can be a great way for families to connect with their child's learning, and for the child to reinforce their own learning.
 However, what is considered appropriate sharing differs between schools.

 Class blogging has both pros and cons.
 Benefits may include continued writing out of school time, sharing learning and interacting with other students.
 More popular students can experience the reinforcing process of comments and likes for their work, but for the less popular, not receiving the frequency of comments can be anxiety-provoking.